eziege/eziege.github.io/_pages/research.md

 <br/>

-**<a href="https://www.bib.bund.de/Publikation/2024/Passport-to-progress-The-effects-of-birthright-citizenship-on-siblings-education.html?nn=1219476" style="color:black; text-decoration: underline;">Passport to Progress: The Effects of Birthright Citizenship on Siblings’ Education </a>**
+**<a href="https://www.bib.bund.de/Publikation/2024/Passport-to-progress-The-effects-of-birthright-citizenship-on-siblings-education.html?nn=1219476" style="color:black; text-decoration: underline;">Passport to Progress: The Effects of Birthright Citizenship on Siblings’ Education </a>**. **R&R** at **Economics of Education Review**.
+This version: May 2024.

 <details>